 DO NOT EVER make misrepresentations in your response.
 DO NOT EVER provide false evidence or testimony to the ODC.
+DO NOT MAKE personal attacks against, curse, insult or otherwise attempt to malign the complainant(s).

 B. What To Expect After the Response